chef-boneyard/chef-web-docs-2016/includes_server_security/includes_server_security_ssl_cert_custom_analytics.rst

    * - ``ssl['certificate_key']``
      - |ssl_certificate key|

-and setting their values to define the path to the certificate and the path to the certificate key, similar to the following:
+and then setting their values to define the paths to the certificate and key.

+For example:

 .. code-block:: ruby